Special Assistance - Electric Mobility Aids & Safety Restrictions

 Monarch Airlines requires this information at least 48 hours in advance of travel in order to confirm that we can carry the device.

-Factors that could prevent the carriage of an electric mobility device include:
+Factors that could prevent the carriage of any device:

 • The mobility device dimensions exceeding cargo door dimensions.

 • The tare (unladen) weight of the mobility device exceeding the aircraft loading limitations.

 • Insufficient space being available on the aircraft at the time your booking is made.

 • Inability to make the device safe for travel.

 Cargo doors on different aircraft are different sizes.
 As a guide the minimum hold dimension is listed below.
 If your device exceeds these minimum dimensions then please contact us so that we can discuss your options.

 Maximum weight of any electric mobility aid 365kgs

 Due to limited space available in the hold, we cannot guarantee that we can always carry every device.
 If you need to travel with an electric mobility device, please inform us at the time you book to check there is sufficient space available.